Table of Contents

 f.
 Struggling Against the Classics of Western Civilization

-In 1988, radical students and teachers at Stanford University protested against the university’s course called Western Civilization.
+In 1988, radical students and teachers at Stanford University protested against a course called Western Civilization.
 They chanted, “Hey, hey, ho, ho!
 Western Civilization has got to go!”
-Stanford conceded to the protestors’ demands and replaced Western Civilization with a course called Cultures, Ideas, Values (CIV), with obvious multicultural characteristics.
-While the new class did not remove some of the Western cultural classics such as Homer, Plato, Saint Augustine, Dante Alighieri, or Shakespeare, it did require that each semester, the course must include works from several women, minority groups, and other groups of people deemed to have been subject to oppression.
+Stanford conceded to the protesters’ demands and replaced Western Civilization with a course called Cultures, Ideas, Values (CIV), with obvious multicultural characteristics.
+While the new class did not remove some of the Western cultural classics such as Homer, Plato, St. Augustine, Dante Alighieri, and Shakespeare, it did require that the course must include works from several women, minority groups, and other groups of people deemed to have been subject to oppression.

 Rigoberta came to identify with the American Indian movement in South America to fight for their right of self-determination while opposing the Europeanized Latino culture.
-She first became a feminist, then a socialist, and in the end became a Marxist.
-Near the end of her book, she started to participate in the assembly of the Popular Front in Paris to discuss topics such as bourgeois teenagers and Molotov cocktails.
+She first became a feminist, then a socialist, and, in the end, a Marxist.
+Near the end of her book, she recounts how she began to participate in the assembly of the Popular Front in Paris, discussing topics such as bourgeois teenagers and Molotov cocktails.
 One chapter of the book is titled “Rigoberta Renounces Marriage and Motherhood.”

-The politically correct drive to expel the classics from American universities has led to various deleterious results, some of which we describe below:
+The politically correct drive to expel the classics from American universities has led to various deleterious results, including the following:

 In traditional literary education, the main themes conveyed in the classics are mostly about universal love, justice, loyalty, courage, the spirit of self-sacrifice, and other moral values.
 Historical education revolves around major events concerning the establishment and development of the nation and its fundamental values.